What You Will Learn in This Tutorial

 How to Display a Message to the User using React Scheduler API

-The Scheduler component offers a rich API which you can use in your application.
-The Scheduler methods let you use advanced features that can't be controlled by properties.
+The Scheduler component offers a rich API that you can use in your application.
+The Scheduler methods let you use advanced features that cannot be controlled by properties alone.

 <DayPilotScheduler